Recovery Trout Stocking

 RSI Unit with Eyed Eggs

-Read more on RSI: Can buckets bring ‘em back?
+Read more on remote site incubation: Can buckets bring ‘em back?
 (Page 14 and 15).

-Brood stock population
+Composite brood stock population

 Where do we complete recovery stocking?

 Recovery stocking typically occurs in waterbodies within the species’ native range in Alberta.
-Locations are chosen based on where fish have the best chance to survive, such as above barriers like waterfalls where hybridization is not an issue and where habitat is still intact.
+Locations are chosen based on where fish have the best chance to survive, such as above barriers like waterfalls where hybridization is not an issue and where habitat is intact.
 Waterbodies are specifically chosen based on where wild populations are limited in size and abundance, or where large-scale habitat recovery and non-native removal projects to restore or re-connect native habitat have occurred.

 Related